Mudslide leaves 19 dead, 50 missing in northeast India

 The army also set up a medical post at the site to treat those rescued, Kalita said.

 Eighteen people with injuries have been hospitalized, said Guite.
 He put the number of those still unaccounted for at around 50.

 A flowing river has been blocked by the debris, creating a dam-like structure, he said.
 People living nearby have been asked to move to safe areas.

-Pankaj Kavidayal, a rescue official, said 21 of the confirmed 26 dead were members of the Territorial Army.
-Army personnel had been providing security for the railway officials because of a decades-old insurgency seeking a separate homeland for ethnic and tribal groups in the area.
+Ten of the confirmed dead were members of the Territorial Army.
+Because of a decades-old insurgency seeking a separate homeland for ethnic and tribal groups in the area, army personnel had been providing security for the railway officials.

-Thirteen soldiers and five civilians have been rescued from the debris of the entirely swept away railroad station, staff residential quarters and other infrastructure that was being built, Kavidayal said.
-Continuous rainfall over the past three weeks has wreaked havoc across India’s northeast — eight states and 45 million people — and neighboring Bangladesh.
+Continuous rainfall over the past three weeks has wreaked havoc across India’s northeast — which has eight states and 45 million people — and in neighboring Bangladesh.

-An estimated 200 people have been killed in heavy downpours and mudslides in states including Assam, Manipur, Tripura and Sikkim, while 42 have died in Bangladesh since May 17.
-Hundreds of thousands have been displaced.
+An estimated 200 people have been killed in heavy downpours and mudslides in states including Assam, Manipur, Tripura and Sikkim, while 42 people have died in Bangladesh since May 17.
+Hundreds of thousands of people have been displaced.